 Eligibility for reimbursement is driven by a determination of residency under Sections 14-1.11 or 14-1.11a depending on the status of the rights of the parents/guardian with regard to the student.
 If the parents have not been subject to a termination of parental rights order, the residency of the student is determined by Section 14-1.11 and the district of residence is the district in which the parents reside.
 That district is responsible for educational service costs and can apply for reimbursement under the appropriate Sections of the School Code, but the student is NOT eligible.
 If the student's parents have been subject to a termination of parental rights order or DCFS has legal guardianship of a student who has been identified as eligible for special education services under Article 14 of the School Code and is considered a DCFS Youth in Care, residency is determined under Section 14-1.11a and the district of residence is the district in which the student resides.
-That district is responsible for educational service costs and can apply for reimbursement under the appropriate Section services under Article 14 of the School Code and is considered a DCFS Youth in Care, residency is determined under Section 14-1.11a and the district of residence is the district in which the student resides.
 That district is responsible for educational service costs and can apply for reimbursement under Section 14-7.03.

-Please note that in order to be eligible for reimbursement under Section 14-7.03, the student must reside in and be placed into the nonpublic educational program by a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 Ill.
+Please note that to be eligible for reimbursement under Section 14-7.03, the student must reside in and be placed into the nonpublic educational program by a districtother than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 III.
 Adm.
 Code 226.770(e).
-The nonpublic educational program must meet the approval requirements of Section 14-7.02 of the School Code and 23 Ill.
+The nonpublic educational program must meet the approval requirements of Section 14-7.02 of the School Code and 23 III.
 Adm.
 Code 401.
 Use of this fund code requires the completion of Type of Residence, Placing Agency, and Guardianship Codes.
 Estimated funding is paid quarterly during the school year in which service is provided.
+An eligibility check is conducted for each student reported for this fund source, with additional information required for students who cannot be verified as Youth in Care of DCFS.
+If the student's Youth in Care status shows "whereabouts unknown" for the month, the district must provide evidence of attendance if it would like to submit a claim for this student for that time.
+The final determination on whether the student qualifies will be made by ISBE following ISBE's review of the I-Star and DCFS record.